-Melatonin, a natural hormone in the body, regulates your sleep and wakefulness.
-Jet lag tablets can boost the hormone level in your body in the evening to make you sleepy and reduce the jet lag effect.
+Melatonin is a natural hormone in the body that regulates your sleep and wakefulness.
+Jet lag tablets can top up natural melatonin hormone levels in your body, when you need them, to make you sleepy and reduce the jet lag effect.

-Melatonin, a natural hormone in the body, regulates your sleep and wakefulness.
-Jet lag tablets can boost the hormone level in your body in the evening to make you sleepy and reduce the jet lag effect....
+Melatonin is a natural hormone in the body that regulates your sleep and wakefulness.
+Jet lag tablets can top up natural melatonin hormone levels in your body, when you need them, to make you sleepy and reduce the jet lag effect....
 Read more

 Jet lag is a common problem that occurs when crossing several time zones.
-It is characterised by disruption to your sleeping and eating patterns and although it is not serious, it can take some time to recover and disrupt your travel plans.
+Jet lag disrupts your sleeping and eating patterns.
+Although jet lag is not a severe problem, it can take some time to recover, and it may disrupt your travel plans.

-The circadian rhythm is the body’s internal 24-hour cycle which plays an important role in sleeping pattern, appetite, hormone levels and body temperature.
-When crossing several time zones at once, the circadian rhythm is disrupted and forced to adapt to a different schedule, which can leave you feeling tired when you need to be awake, restless when you should be asleep, ill-tempered, and hungry at odd times of the day and night.
+The circadian rhythm is the body’s internal 24-hour cycle which plays a vital role in your sleeping pattern, appetite, hormone levels and body temperature.
+When crossing several time zones at once, your circadian rhythm is disrupted and forced to adapt to a different schedule.
+It can leave you feeling tired when you need to be awake, restless when you should be asleep, ill-tempered and hungry at odd times of the day.

 The symptoms of jet lag include:

 Jet lag is usually worse when travelling from West to East, as the body finds it harder to adjust to shorter days than to longer days.